expertanalytics/rasputin/README.md

  * [date](https://github.com/HowardHinnant/date) for date and time on top of `chrono`.
  * [Catch2](https://github.com/catchorg/Catch2) for unit testing of the c++ code.

-Rasputin does not aim at being backwards compatible with older compilers.
-Hence, you will need something quite new.
-The following compilers are known to
-work:
- * g++ 8.3
- * clang 11.0.0

-Note that g++ 7 no longer works, due to the use of `<chrono>` from `stl`.

 ## Installation